SOUTHERN COURAGE: Civil War Women of Loudoun County, Virginia Real women, true stories: a rare look inside a County torn by civil war

 Written and directed by McMath, the documentary presents 17 true accounts of Loudoun County women living in the midst of Civil War.
 The women speak to us in their own words - words taken from diaries, letters and accounts within a deeply divided Virginia county.
 A majority were pro-Confederate, but Loudoun also had a large, pacifist Quaker population, slaves and freedmen, an active Underground Railroad and one Union troop, The Loudoun Rangers (the only Union troop to ever form in Virginia).
 As McMath put it, "Loudoun County, Virginia was the Civil War writ small".

-Here in SOUTHERN COURAGE we meet Elizabeth Carter of Oatlands Plantation who owned more slaves than anyone in the County, Lida and Lizzie Dutton who acted as conductors on the Underground Railroad and published a pro-Union newspaper to boost the morale of Union soldiers, a slave woman whose husband was beaten and then taken away to build forts around Leesburg, a young woman assisting in an Army field hospital, a Confederate spy and many, many more.
+Meet Elizabeth Carter of Oatlands Plantation - the largest slave owner in Loudoun County, Lida and Lizzie Dutton who acted as conductors on the Underground Railroad and published a pro-Union newspaper to boost the morale of Union soldiers, a slave woman whose husband who'd been beaten and taken away to build the Confederate forts encircling Leesburg, a young woman assisting in an Army field hospital, a Confederate spy and many, many more.

 History Channel Documentary HAVING A BALL: Costume, Etiquette and Dance in the Midst of the Rebellion